sdhanson/vrsc-f18/lesson-1/README.md

 ### Adding Physics to our Game
 We want to make the rocket move!
 To do this, we will enable physics behavior on our rocket.
 Then, we can move the rocket by adding forces and have it respond to gravity like an actual rocket.
 As we read above, the **Rigidbody** component enables physics behavior for a GameObject.

-1. Add a rigidbody to the top level of the rocket ship.
+  - Add a **rigidbody** to the top level of the rocket ship.
-  a.
-Note: The rocket ship has been given a mass, drag (how syrupy the air is), and angular drag.
+    - Note: The rocket ship has been given a **mass**, **drag** (how syrupy the air is), and **angular drag**.
-  b.
-Testing: To test the physics, pull your rocket ship off of the ground/platform and press play.
+    - Testing: To test the physics, pull your rocket ship off of the ground/platform and press play.
 The rocket should fall to the ground.
-If it falls through the ground or platform, add a collider to the ground or platform.
+If it falls through the ground or platform, add a **collider** to the ground or platform.
-  c.
-Note: The collider tells Unity that something is there and we can’t go through it.
+    - Note: The collider tells Unity that something is there and we can’t go through it.
 In fact, we don’t need a mesh (external look) for things to collide.
 You could make an invisible box with a box collider and it will collide with the rocket ship.
-2. Add a script “Rocket” to the top level of the rocket ship.
+  - Add a **script** “Rocket” to the top level of the rocket ship.
-  a.
-We will use this script to control the motion of the rocket.
+    - We will use this script to control the motion of the rocket.

 ### Scripting
 *Important to get your naming right*